 The first 6 months to 2 years may be considered a 'Honeymoon period.'
 Mine lasted around a year.

 Anyone who has ever fasted knows that there is a 'natural high' associated with going on a very limited, low-calorie regimen such as a juice fast or cleansing diet.

 During this time, I had feelings of being in a rarified 'spiritual' space.
 I felt more 'enlightened' than all those meat-eaters out there.
 I became very evangelical, seeing it as my holy mission to talk everyone else into eating only raw plant foods and juices.

 This way of eating totally eliminated nutrient-dense foods derived from animals.
 In place of traditional hunter-gatherer diet, the foods I turned to were mostly carbs - and unless juiced - also loaded with cellulose - which locks the nutrients away from our digestive enzymes.

 Humans do not digest cellulose - and a lot of it does NOT get broken up even by thorough chewing.
 'Soluble' or not, fiber passes right through us - if we are lucky.
-In some cases, fiber becomes impacted in the digestive tract, causing bloating, trapped gas and pain.
+In some cases, fiber becomes impacted in the digestive tract, causing bloating, constipation (yes, you read right), trapped gas and pain.

 Because I was not eating any food from animals, I felt that this way of eating is cruelty-free, so in addition to the commonly reported 'natural high,' there was the good feeling that animals are not being harmed.
-I was totally convinced I was 'saving the earth' because I did not eat animals!
+I was totally convinced I was 'saving the earth' because I did not eat meat, fish or poultry!

 My increasing state of malnutrition combined with high carbohydrates gifted me with what many consider 'out-of-body experiences.'
 I was sure that my body was not so important and that the most important part of me was a 'spirit' that would live forever.